1pha/ann-2022-project/paper-review/README.md

 + Definitely writing reviews makes people easy to catch weaknesses of a given paper.
 This objective attitude should be applied to my work as well...

 + To me, it was hard to choose between: well-made experiment with lag of performance vs. quite lack of experiment but comparable performance.
 I think I would rather choose the paper that has gives more insight to the community.

++ Firm understanding of introduced method has powerful role with having persuasiveness of rest of the paper.

 ## Reference